Genius Reciprocating Saw Pro Tips That Will Save You Time and Money

 Cut Plastic With Dull Blades

 In some cases a dull blade is preferable: Cutting plastic pipe with a sharp, aggressive blade can cause the teeth to grab the pipe and jerk it back and forth instead of cutting it.
 A dull wood blade cuts through plastic almost as well as a blade specifically designed for the task.
-We’ll show you how to create this super-stable PVC cutting station here.

 How to Fix Reciprocating Saw Blades

 Kickbacks are inevitable when working with a recip saw, and a kickback often results in a bent blade.
 Blades are relatively inexpensive these days, but if you’re down to your last one or want to avoid a trip back to the truck, you can bend them back into shape.
 Grab a block of wood and pound down the raised section.
 Try to avoid pounding directly on the teeth so you don’t damage them.
-Next, learn more about cutting metal, wood and more with these pro tips and tools.